 Rule 9014-2.
-Consent To Bankruptcy Court Authority
+Consent and Objection to Bankruptcy Court Authority

+(a) Initial Pleadings.
 In a contested matter before the Court, in addition to requirements of FRBP 9013 and 9014, the initial motion, objection or other document filed by any party must contain a statement whether the Court has authority to enter final orders in the contested matter.
 If no such statement is included, the filing will be deemed the party's consent to the authority of the Court to enter final orders.